LiewFeng/Domain-Contrast/README.md

 ## Domain Contrast

+Code of Domain Contrast for Domain Adaptive Object Detection, accepted in IEEE Transactions on Circuits and Systems for Video Technology(TCSVT)，2021.

 The code is built based on the [faster-rcnn](https://github.com/jwyang/faster-rcnn.pytorch/tree/pytorch-1.0).
 Please follow original project respository to set up the environment.